hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

  * In place of `event` ?
 Perhaps you mean in place of `'stop`.
 But...no...haven't you read the docs ;((( ?

 [19:39:42](#S2lPECgbIHOZv102QprDQOTj0zG6EXghtno6Yz_NHik) <luce80>:
-I have found the secret to avoid resizing flickering Ì†ΩÌ∏à MUAH-AHAHAHAH!!
+I have found the secret to avoid resizing flickering üòà MUAH-AHAHAHAH!!

 [19:54:26](#2mgGDkV6Yv_FElAaBb3e3p_rJn8u2fN_vzCi_oi7CS8) <greggirwin (Gregg Irwin)>:
 And it is...?

 [22:05:27](#qGNie8zvmEwh08aBagkg-rpeHPJelZv21CApeoP1hEU) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@luce80-56eeeea485d51f252ab9d69f:gitter.im> I have found the secret to avoid resizing flickering Ì†ΩÌ∏à MUAH-AHAHAHAH!!
+> <@luce80-56eeeea485d51f252ab9d69f:gitter.im> I have found the secret to avoid resizing flickering üòà MUAH-AHAHAHAH!!

 You have 24 hours to reveal it, otherwhise we will find you and force to write you code in JavaScript emitting Java.

 ## 26-Feb-2024

 [19:11:20](#nebgJvAsTnNJMJt7DY_vkBCkanNdN3C0lNnKmkyPzR0) <luce80>:
 Reactions are flickering therefore avoid them for resizing (of complex GUIs).
-I was using both `on-resize` and `on-resizing` forwarding `on-resize` to `on-resizing` but the secret is simply avoiding `on-resizing` and use only `on-resize` (!?! Ì†æÌ¥î).
+I was using both `on-resize` and `on-resizing` forwarding `on-resize` to `on-resizing` but the secret is simply avoiding `on-resizing` and use only `on-resize` (!?! ü§î).

 ## 29-Feb-2024